Instructions for deploying CRYSTAL v1.0 on VPC and setting up access to the website via public IP

 16. Updating the project code on the VM after changing the project on the local PC.

-Select or create any folder on the local PC, into which the project from your repository will be cloned – ‘crystal’.
+Select or create any folder on the local PC, where the project from your repository will be cloned - 'crystal'.

 Open a new terminal window and enter the command below: